sbranch58/CSC151_Final_Project/README.md

 ![Smithjourney](smithjourney.png)

 ## **How to play the game:**
-- Choose your avatar
+- Click on the start button.
-- Follow the “smith journey”
+- Follow the “smith journey”, read promptly and carefully each window scenario.
-- Once you get to the first Smith building, you will be prompted to answer the first set of questions and will repeat the process in two other different scenarios.
+- Once you are decided which answer you will be clicking on, select the image associated with your choice.
+Repeat the process.
 - After you are done, your suggested major will pop up with some information about the department webpage.

 **Functional Example Game:**